styled-system/styled-system/docs/responsive-styles.md

 styled-system offers a convenient shorthand syntax for adding responsive styles with a mobile-first approach.
 While this syntax can seem odd at first, it can become a powerful way to manage responsive typography and layouts.

-All core props accept arrays as values for mobile-first responsive styles.
+All style utilities add props that accept arrays as values for mobile-first responsive styles.

 ```jsx
 <Box